 I say sometimes because we tried reserving some online and were told they were full; when we stopped by the desk in the Independence Visitor Center on the day of our visit, though, we were able to get a set!
 Moral of the story: It’s worth it to ask, even if you haven’t been able to register ahead.

 Our Independence Hall tour was interesting – though we arrived a bit early.
-We whiled away some of the time in line, where Sarah (wearing her Starry Night hoodie) impressed the older couple in front of us with her Vincent Van Gogh knowledge!
+We whiled away some of the time in line, where Ashar (wearing her Starry Night hoodie) impressed the older couple in front of us with her Vincent Van Gogh knowledge!

 Apparently, all the national historic sites have these, but Independence National Historical Park was the first.
 The cards cover everything from the bald eagle to the Syng Inkstand to the Rising Sun Chair to Martha Washington to William Penn.
 To get a card, kids go talk to a ranger at any of various spots on the site, and the ranger asks them a question.
-The great thing for Sarah was that even the questions she didn’t know, she listened intently as the ranger explained!
+The great thing for Ashar was that even the questions she didn’t know, she listened intently as the ranger explained!

 This does a couple things, I think.
-First of all, Sarah got a handful BEFORE the tour, and during it, she paid more attention when the ranger was talking about something she had a trading card for.
+First of all, Ashar got a handful BEFORE the tour, and during it, she paid more attention when the ranger was talking about something she had a trading card for.
 So that was great by itself!

 In addition to the trading cards, the park service also has what it calls the Junior Ranger Program.
 Each site has a booklet of activities for visitors, and by completing a certain number, kids earn a badge.
 We actually weren’t aware of this while we were in Philly – we found out the next day, when we went to Harpers Ferry, West Virginia!